Alorse/raycast-omnipilot-extension/README.md

 ## Installation & Setup

+### Quick Start (Recommended)

+1. Install the extension in Raycast
+2. Run "Manage LLMs" command
+3. Add your API configuration:
+   - Choose a provider (OpenRouter, OpenAI, Anthropic, etc.)
+   - Enter your API key
+   - Set as active configuration
+4. Start using any AI command!

+### Legacy Setup (Still Supported)

+You can still use the traditional preferences method:
 1. Install the extension in Raycast
 2. Configure your API credentials in preferences:
    - **API Key**: Your API key for the chosen provider